-We cordially invite you to join the 21st Congress of Asia Pacific Division of International Association for Hydro-Environment Engineering and Research (IAHR-APD) to be held in Yogyakarta, Indonesia, on 2nd – 5th September 2018.
-The theme of the congress is: “Multi-perspective Water for Sustainable Development”, which I believe may inspire us in sharing the Hydro-Environment related knowledge and experiences towards the effective and efficient ways to elevate the community welfare.
+Thank you for submitting your abstracts to our 21st Congress of Asia and Pacific Division of International Association for Hydro-Environment Engineering and Research (IAHR-APD) to be held in Yogyakarta, Indonesia, on 2nd – 5th September 2018.

 Thank you and looking forward to seeing you in Yogyakarta, Indonesia.